FLucena/prospr-library/README.md

 For issues:
 1. Check the troubleshooting section above
-2. Verify your data format matches the example
+2. Verify the target spreadsheet's data format matches the example
 3. Ensure you changed the default password